Areopaguaworkshop/wenbi/README.md

 - :100: The support provider is Ollama, you can use most of the models from ollama.

-- :construction: other provider supporting, such as OpenAi, Google and Others.
+- :white_check_mark: Supports OpenAI and Google Gemini models in addition to Ollama

 - :construction: fine-tuned model for specific job, for example for my personal project from [GCDFL](https://www.gcdfl.org/), introducing the eastern churches to Chinese audience through academic lectures; [CTCFOL](https://www.ctcfol.org/), The Chinese Translation of Church Fathers from Original Languages.